Sri Lankan Food

 Food & hygiene standards for street food can vary as with any country so do be mindful of the cleanliness etc. These are just examples of some local Sri Lankan cuisine but there are many different foods to be found island wide.
 Prices range from a few pence to a few pounds.
 Enjoy!

-Here's a Cheeky little recipe for you
+Here's a recipe to try

 Sri Lankan runner bean curry (vegan)